MaheshVNarayanan/Power-BI-Sales-Analysis-Dashboard/README.md

 Sales Analysis Reports and Visualizations using Power BI.
 This Financial dataset comprising sales,costs and profit segmented by country,product and market.
 Report provides interactive dashboards to visualize key financial trends including Revenue & Profit analysis and Time based trends.
+Uses Bookmarks for sales in different months, Buttons for page navigation